EUROPEHEART CAVALIER KING CHARLES SPANIELS

 IMPORTANT - GOOD TO KNOW:

-Often we don't advertise our new-born puppies, as they are already reserved to people who are on our "Preferred or Guaranteed Waiting List".
+Often we don't advertise our newborn puppies, as they are already reserved for people who are on our waiting list".

 Please, call us at 905-384-1865 for more information.

-You can also check with us about the availability of an older Cavalier.
-We are not letting go any of our retired dogs, as they are and always will be a part of our family and they will live their happy life with us, but sometimes we get calls from people if we can find a new home for their Cavalier.
+Just a note about our dogs: we are not letting go of any of our retired dogs, as they are and always will be a part of our family and they will live their happy life with us, but sometimes we get calls from people if we can find a new home for their Cavalier.

 We understand that life changes for whatever reason and we would like to help and make sure that these dogs get a second chance with some loving family.